limcw20/chickens-fate/README.md

 # Chickens' Fate

 As an up-and-coming pet chicken owner, you are looking to rear afew chickens at home!
-However, will these chickens be raised truly as pets, or meet their eventual demise as food?
+However, living in a country where chickens are commonly seen as food -- will these chickens be raised truly as pets, or meet their eventual demise as food due to your temptations?
 The fate of these chickens are in your hands!

 ## Getting Started